-An external asset manager (EAM) is a wealth manager which works “outside” of a bank.
-In other words, a stand-alone company which is “independent” of banks.
+An external asset manager (EAM) is a wealth manager which works independently from banks.
+Wealth managers may be individuals or companies.

-This term is often used synonymously with the term “independent asset manager” although not all external asset managers are completely independent in the stricter sense of the word.
+The terms external asset manager and independent asset manager are often used synonymously, although not all external asset managers are completely independent in the strict sense of the word.

-Services offered are numerous and vary between service provider, depending on their level of specialization.
+Services offered are numerous and vary between service providers, depending on their level of specialization.
 Tax consultation, cash management, trading, estate planning and inheritance management are among the services offered by EAMs.

 Some external wealth managers focus on specific areas or investments.
 Examples of specialized areas of practice include: Real estate, commodities, dividends, derivatives or structured products, fixed-term deposits, specific categories of stocks, private equity and hedge funds.